Limych/ha-car_wash/README.md

     weather: weather.gismeteo_daily
 ```

-This sensor should work with any weather provider in any of it settings.
-But please note that the sensor cannot see further than the weather provider shows.
-Therefore, it is recommended to set the `daily` mode in the weather provider settings.
-If necessary, you can configure a separate weather provider instance especially for this sensor.

 <p align="center">* * *</p>
 I put a lot of work into making this repo and component available and updated to inspire and help others!
 I will be glad to receive thanks from you — it will give me new strength and add enthusiasm:
 <p align="center"><br>